 In addition, labeling machines are more adaptable than inkjet printers.
 You can label your goods sideways, from above or below and around the corner.
 Even with variable carton heights, they label very accurately thanks to extendable dispensing temples and contactless labeling techniques.
 The maximum printing speed is 400 mm / s.

-Direct-printing on cartons
+Directly printing labels on cartons

 The print quality of ink on cardboard is usually slightly lower compared to labels, as cardboard is very absorbent.
 Nonetheless, large-character piezo inkjet printers also achieve a high printing resolution, which is ideal for coding tasks in warehouse logistics, picking or quality assurance.
 Whether the color and quality of the cardboard allow the desired print image, must be checked individually.